Democratic Unionist Party: Poots leadership (2021)

 After Foster's announcement, the DUP held its first ever leadership election in May 2021, with Edwin Poots becoming leader after narrowly defeating Jeffrey Donaldson.
 This caused a fracture in the party.
 Some DUP members spoke of their "disgust" at the way in which Foster had been ousted.
 There were claims that Poots supporters engaged in bullying and intimidation during the leadership election, and some party members walked out before his speech.
 Police also investigated claims the Ulster Defence Association (UDA) threatened members of Donaldson's campaign team.
-Poots admitted party members are "bruised" but denied claims of intimidation.
+Poots admitted party members were "bruised" but denied claims of intimidation.
 Several party members resigned, including councillors.

-On 17 June, 21 days after becoming DUP leader, Poots announced he would be resigning after an internal party revolt.
+On 17 June 21 days after becoming DUP leader, Poots announced he would be resigning after an internal party revolt.
 He said he would stay in post until a successor was elected.
 He had agreed a deal whereby his close ally, Paul Givan, would become First Minister.
 In return, he would let Westminster pass Irish language law for Northern Ireland, which the DUP had earlier agreed to implement by signing the New Decade, New Approach agreement.
 Most DUP MLAs opposed Poots's decision, forcing him to step down.

 On 22 June, Jeffrey Donaldson was confirmed to be succeeding Poots, as the only candidate in the leadership contest.

-Donaldson leadership (2021–present)
+Donaldson leadership (2021–2024)

 Jeffrey Donaldson was ratified as DUP leader on 30 June 2021, and said his top priority was to get rid of the Northern Ireland Protocol, the post-Brexit trade arrangements.
 Hours after he became leader, MLA Alex Easton left the DUP, saying the party no longer had any "respect, discipline or decency".
 This meant the DUP were no longer the biggest party in the Assembly.

 As part of the party's protest against the Northern Ireland Protocol, the DUP's Paul Givan resigned as First Minister in February 2022, collapsing the Northern Ireland Executive.

 In April, shortly before the 2022 Assembly election, all of the DUP's officers in South Down refused to endorse the party's candidate Diane Forsythe and resigned from the DUP.

 In the May 2022 Assembly election, the DUP's vote share dropped almost 7% and it lost three seats, making Sinn Féin the largest party for the first time.
 However, the DUP said they will not allow the election of a Speaker until their issues with the Northern Ireland Protocol are dealt with; meaning the Assembly cannot continue its business and a new Executive cannot be formed.
 The DUP were condemned by other parties for their actions.

 In July 2022, the DUP voted to support Prime Minister Boris Johnson in a confidence vote, making it the only party besides the Conservative Party to do so.

 Since the May 2022 election, the DUP has blocked the formation of a new Northern Ireland Assembly and Executive.